hpc/charliecloud/doc/ch-image_desc.rst

 :code:`--no-cache` or :code:`disabled`, and rebuild mode with :code:`--rebuild` or :code:`rebuild`.

-In 0.28, the default mode is :code:`--no-cache`.
-In 0.29, we expect the default to be :code:`--cache` if an appropriate Git is installed, otherwise :code:`--no-cache`.
+The default mode is currently :code:`--no-cache`.
+In 0.30, we expect the default to be :code:`--cache` if an appropriate Git is installed, otherwise :code:`--no-cache`.

 For example, suppose we have this Dockerfile::